carolcal/42_pushswap/README.md

 3. Classify into small or large stack
 4. Find the index of the number requiring the fewest operations.
 5. Execute the operations.
-6. Bring the smallest to the top
+6. Bring the smallest to the top.

 Additionally, I used linked lists to represent the stacks.
 That was very efficient for my chosen algorithm as I could store additional metadata with each number.

 #### 1) Validate Input Arguments